matrixbegins/rokso-pgsql/README.md

 migration filepath:: /var/www/projects/python/rokso/tutorial/migration/online/200.tables/website_user
 [*] migration file 2021_03_29__19_37_31_create_table_website_user.py has been generated
 ```
-After the files are generated, write your DDLs/DMLs those files.
+After the files are generated, write your DDLs/DMLs into those files.

 #### Now check database status
 Rokso shows you last few successful migrations and also pending migrations if any.